 This serial port is connected to the Black Magic Probe debugger's USB to serial pins.

-The SPI pins are connected to the microSD card slot.
+The SPI pins are connected to the e-Paper display.
 The pin mapping is as follows:

 Analog pins are mapped as follows: